Europeans in Oceania: Juan Fernández Islands

 The archipelago was discovered in 1574 by Spanish explorer Juan Fernández.
 Like with the Galápagos Islands, also in the far eastern Pacific, there is no evidence of Indigenous American or Polynesian settlement prior.
 However, there is a relative lack of historical research regarding the area in the Pacific between Easter Island and South America, meaning that an early Polynesian connection cannot be conclusively ruled out for either archipelago.

 Fernández lived on the islands for some years, stocking them with goats and pigs.
 After his departure, the Juan Fernández islands were visited only occasionally.
 Scottish seaman Alexander Selkirk was stranded there between 1704 and 1709, and his adventures are believed to have inspired Daniel Defoe's Robinson Crusoe.
 The islands were used as shelters by whalers and buccaneers around this time, and then were permanently settled by fishermen and pastoralists by the late 19th century.
 Chile had gained possession of the islands earlier that century, and used them as penal colonies on many occasions, particularly for political prisoners.

 Santa Clara Island is currently uninhabited, and most live in the village of Robinson Crusoe, on Bahía Cumberland.
 The majority of the archipelago's 900 inhabitants are Europeans descended from the first families.
 Analysis of the mitochondrial haplogroups found in the present-day population revealed that 79.1% of islanders carried European haplogroups, compared to 60.0% for the mainland Chileans from Santiago.
 The Juan Fernández rock lobster (Jasus frontalis) supports 70% of the economy, and the inhabitants have long followed rules to protect their lobsters and livelihoods.

 On 27 February 2010, a tsunami struck the islands, following the 8.8 magnitude earthquake off Maule, Chile.
 There were at least at least 8 deaths.
-The only warning the islanders had came from a 12-year-old girl, who noticed the sudden drawback of the sea that forewarns of the arrival of a tsunami wave, saving many of her neighbours from harm.
+The only warning the islanders had come from a 12-year-old girl, who noticed the sudden drawback of the sea that forewarns of the arrival of a tsunami wave, saving many of her neighbours from harm.